 This year’s conference is held under the theme of Knowledge, Research Networks, and Development Policy.
 Hosted by the Arab Fund for Economic and Social Development, it will be held throughout 10-12 March 2019 in Kuwait City, Kuwait.
 This is a timely topic in light of the significant political, social, and economic transformation currently witnessed in the region, and it is also highly relevant to ERF’s celebration of its achievements, aspirations, community, and partners.
-The plenary sessions will feature world-renowned economists and thought leaders to provide attendees with valuable, thought-provoking ideas and viewpoints to take forward the region’s agenda towards economic growth and sustainable development.
+The plenary sessions will feature world-renowned economists and thought leaders to provide valuable, thought-provoking ideas and viewpoints to take forward the region’s agenda towards economic growth and sustainable development.

 The design of this year’s conference will be different from previous years.
 There will be four main plenary sessions, and two special panels, which will feature prominent economists, social scientists, and policymakers.
 This year, a number of special events will be held in celebration of the ERF’s 25th anniversary.
 The parallel sessions will feature a larger number of diverse papers across cross-cutting critical themes selected on the basis of a rigorous refereeing process in response to an open call for papers.
 The closing plenary session will celebrate the winners of what has become a regional certificate of excellence: The Best Paper Award.
 The ceremonial gala dinner will be an opportunity to express the gratitude and acknowledgement of the ERF’s founding members and management, and to the ERF prestigious community of researchers who have enriched the ERF with their valuable contributions.